myroyalgold/Airline-Delay/README.md

 I removed all the duplicate and error values in the dataset.
 To do this;
-- click on transform
+- Click on transform
-- click on drop down beside remove rows, this will enable you to remove blank, null, duplicate and error values.
+- Click on drop down beside remove rows, this will enable you to remove blank, null, duplicate and error values.

 ![2022-07-16 (13)](https://user-images.githubusercontent.com/107118603/179372681-a24606fb-9c6b-4ee3-9b18-47abaeb84e2d.png)